Posted by: Northwest Eye in General on November 13, 2025

 Explore Medical Causes of Hazy Eyes: From Cataracts to Glaucoma

-- Cataracts: This condition involves a clouding of the eye’s lens, often linked to aging, which can result in blurred or hazy vision.
+- Cataracts: A clouding of the eye’s lens, often associated with aging, leading to blurred or hazy vision.

-- Glaucoma: Elevated pressure in the eye can damage the optic nerve, leading to changes in your sight that may be concerning.
+- Glaucoma: Increased pressure in the eye can damage the optic nerve, resulting in vision changes.

-- Dry Eye Syndrome: When your eyes don’t produce enough tears, it can cause discomfort and visual disturbances that can be frustrating.
+- Dry Eye Syndrome: Insufficient tear production can cause discomfort and visual disturbances.

-- Macular Degeneration: This affects the central part of the retina, leading to unclear sight that can impact daily activities.
+- Macular Degeneration: Affects the central part of the retina, leading to blurred vision.

-- Diabetic Retinopathy: If you have diabetes, damage to the blood vessels in the retina can result in hazy eyes, which is something to monitor closely.
+- Diabetic Retinopathy: Damage to the blood vessels in the retina due to diabetes can cause hazy vision.

 Preventive Measures for Eye Health

-To maintain optimal eye health and prevent conditions that may lead to hazy eyes, we understand that you might have concerns.
-Here are some caring measures to consider:
+To maintain optimal eye health and prevent conditions that may lead to hazy vision, consider the following measures:

 Conclusion